A Note About the Confidentiality of Your Health Information

 - (866) 940-8306 (for both USHIP and GSHIP)

-or use your UC SHIP Mobile App to access Anthem’s website, your health insurance ID card, SHC and other Wellness, Health and Counseling Services websites and other useful health related information.
+or use your UC SHIP Mobile App to access Anthem’s website, your health insurance benefits, ID card and other useful health related information.

 UC SHIP Referral Guidelines and Requirements

-Please refer to the PDF document below for the AY 2020-21 referral guidelines and requirements.
+Please refer to the PDF document below for the AY 2022-23 referral guidelines and requirements.
 The guidelines are the same for both the undergraduate and graduate plans.
-The referral guidelines have been slightly modified in consideration of COVID-19 and the fact that many students will be distance-learning during one or more terms.
 Please note that referrals are required for medical care rendered to a student if the student is beyond fifty (50) miles from campus.
 However, a visit to SHC is not required in order to obtain a referral under these circumstances.
 If the student is within fifty (50) miles from campus, then it is expected that the student will receive medical care at SHC.
 Students also require a referral for mental health services rendered outside of SHC.
 However, the fifty (50) mile "rule" does not apply to mental health services.
 In other words, if students are within fifty (50) miles from campus, there is no expectation nor a requirement that the student be seen by a mental health provider at SHC.
 Exceptions to the referral requirements are referenced below and in the document.

 Students who are planning to be away from campus for extended periods of time due to remote learning or for other reasons (e.g., internships, fellowships, study abroad, foreign travel, etc...) should visit the Anthem website to select in-network primary care, specialty care, hospital, urgent care and other providers who are in the locality in which they'll be visiting or staying.
 Students are then asked to provide SHC Insurance Services department with the provider contact information (e.g., name, address, telephone and fax numbers) prior to scheduling appointments to ensure that referral authorizations are sent to the providers in advance of services being rendered.
 For study abroad and foreign travel for any purpose, students are strongly encouraged to contact Anthem's BlueCard PPO Program prior to travelling abroad in order to effectively plan for and/or make arrangements for medical care should it become necessary.